-ACS is dedicated to creating a safe and welcoming work environment, promoting diversity awareness and inclusivity, while assessing employee satisfaction and encouraging feedback to support ACS' goal outlined above.
+ACS is dedicated to creating a safe and welcoming work environment, promoting diversity awareness and inclusivity, while assessing employee satisfaction and encouraging feedback.

 - a.
 Introduce ACS Employee Handbook to all new employees during New Employee Orientation, specifically reviewing the following policies: - i.
 Non-Discrimination & Equal Employment Opportunity - ii.
 Americans with Disabilities Act (ADA) and The ADA Amendments Act (ADAAA) - iii.
 ACS' Anti-Harassment Policy & Complaint Procedure - iv.
 Workplace Bullying & Violence - b.
-Require all employees to participate in annual training initiatives, providing advanced training to any employee in a management or supervisory position, related to the following topics: - i.
-Diversity, Equity & Inclusion in the Workplace - ii.
-Cultural Sensitivity - iii.
-Unconscious Bias - iv.
-Leading with Effective Communication - c.
+Require all employees to participate in annual DEI training initiatives related to topics such as cultural sensitivity, unconscious bias, inclusive communication, and more. - i.
+Provide advanced training to any employee in a management or supervisory position. - c.
 Implement annual questionnaire to survey employee satisfaction, evaluating ACS' workplace environment and examining the impact of the annual training initiatives detailed above. - i.
 The questionnaire will be designed to assess employee's perspectives and experiences related to diversity, equity, and inclusion at ACS. - ii.
 Additionally, the questionnaire feedback and data will be used to understand the present climate at ACS and aid in the development of creating a safe and welcoming work environment. - d.
-Conduct Exit Interviews with employees pursuing involuntary termination of employment (resignation) to understand motivation for pursuing alternative employment. - i.
-Evaluate current Exit Interview structure and make necessary adjustments to ensure ACS is capturing feedback related to diversity, inclusivity, equity, and workplace environment.
+Conduct Exit Interviews with employees pursuing voluntary termination of employment (resignation) to understand motivation for pursuing alternative employment.
+ACS shall seek consent to conduct an exit interview from every employee who resigns within each license renewal period.
+Of those who give consent, ACS shall ask the exiting employee their reason for leaving, and to provide feedback on ACS's workplace environment, as well as ACS's policies and initiatives relating to diversity, inclusivity, and equity.